 You May Leave…

 They can get asked to leave (yes, asked to leave, as in, “We don’t think you will fit in here.
 You can leave now”) regardless of how much time they have invested getting to know some of the other brothers.
 They do not have to go to each of the 17 chapters; they go to the ones they want to.
 This can lead to boys putting a great deal of time and energy into specific houses that they may get their hearts set on and may or may not get a bid for.
-In the end, this could mean not getting a frat at all; particularly if they didn’t make the rounds, per say.
+In the end, this could mean not getting a frat at all; particularly if they didn’t make the rounds, per se.
 Try to encourage your son to broaden his horizons and check out all the frats, not just the ones deemed popular, touting a reputation they would like to be associated with and/or cool Greek letters.
 He may be pleasantly surprised by some of the smaller houses.
 Try to stay in touch with your son as his support system; should he need it.
 The rejection is real.

 Most boys do find their fraternity; others may not get accepted to the frat of their choice, but there is a second rushing opportunity in the spring.
 There are many alternatives to the social life fraternities provide as well.
 To help smooth out the feelings of rejection, particularly if some of his friends got asked back, remind him of the many other houses or diverse clubs and activities outside of Greek life.

 Fraternity houses at USF are located in what is called Greek Village.
-There are four frats in the village and the others have “houses” off campus.
+There are three frats in the village and the others have “houses” off-campus.
 Some are aesthetically nicer than others but do not try to compare any of them to the sorority houses.
 (Insert image of Animal House here.)
 Yet, as recruitment begins most boys will already know which frats are considered the most popular and which preconceived labels go with each.
 That is exactly what can make this a difficult process because just like in the real world, rumors are not fact.
 If you have any influence at all, encourage your sons to look beyond the Greek letters (all houses have a combination of them) and have an open mind.
 Hopefully, your son will be able to move beyond the labels and focus more on finding like-minded young men and a place where he will fit in.
 He may also want to consider the fraternities’ national standing.
 This can come in rather handy later when looking to network and find a job in the world beyond college even in another city.

 Here is a little about how it works.
 Let’s say your son gets a bid from the house he wants.
 A bid is basically an invitation to join their fraternity.
 They then have three options to either 1.)
 Accept the bid and rush is over for him or 2.)
 Sit on the bid, the most common choice during rush week, as it allows him to continue to visit other frats and maybe even collect more bids.
 In the end, he can only accept one of the bids or 3.)
 Decline a bid and continue the hunt.
 And then the fun really begins; pledging.